Boston Erb's Palsy Attorneys

 - Breech presentation.

-It is an experienced obstetrician’s responsibility to be fully aware of these factors and be prepared for any unforeseen challenges that could arise during the birthing process.
+It is an experienced obstetrician’s responsibility to be fully aware of these factors and be prepared for challenges that could arise during the birthing process.

 Treatments for Erb’s Palsy

-- Daily physical therapy is the most frequently employed treatment method, as it is non-surgical and has been proven effective.
+- Daily physical therapy: This is the most frequently employed treatment method, as it is non-surgical and has been shown to be effective.

-- Nerve grafts are a surgical procedure that doctors may begin to consider if there is no change in your baby’s condition after three to six months.
+- Nerve grafts: This is a surgical procedure that doctors may begin to consider if there is no change in your baby’s condition after three to six months.
 Grafts involve splicing undamaged nerves from other parts of the infant to the damaged brachial plexus.

-- Nerve transfers are a step up from nerve grafts.
-In transfers, donor muscles are inserted in order to allow the child fuller range of motion.
+- Nerve transfers: This is a step up from nerve grafts.
+In transfers, donor muscles are inserted in order to allow the child a fuller range of motion.

 All of these treatments have provided some level of success in dealing with Erb’s Palsy; however, some of the surgical options may be expensive.
 As such, seeking financial compensation from the liable party may be a wise option.

-How A Boston Erb’s Palsy Lawyer Can Help
+How Our Boston Erb’s Palsy Lawyer Can Help

 Contact a Boston Erb's Palsy Attorney

 No parent should have to face the results of a doctor’s error without help.
-If a doctor has caused your baby to have Erb’s Palsy, then the Erb’s Palsy attorneys of Crowe & Harris, LLP may be able to help you fight for your rights according to civil law.
+If a doctor has caused your baby to have Erb’s Palsy, then the Boston Erb’s palsy lawyers of Crowe & Harris, LLP may be able to help you fight for your rights according to civil law.